Video: Dune – Leadership Styles and The Problem of Power

 To Sell is Human by Daniel H Pink

-What do you think when you hear the term ‘sales person’?
+What do you think when you hear the term salesperson?
 Do you picture yourself?
-Probably not but this book may well challenge your thinking.
+Probably not, but To Sell is Human may well challenge your thinking.
 Dan Pink writes accessibly and this short tome brings together much of the subject matter in the field of persuasion, influence and negotiation (including many of the books above) and is therefore a good way into the subject area.
-Dan Pink also helps to de-bunk the popular negative stereotype of sales and sales people and challenges more traditional sales practices.
-Therefore this is the sales book for all those (such as me) who hate the idea of the hard-sell!
+Dan Pink also helps to de-bunk the popular negative stereotype of sales and salespeople and challenges more traditional sales practices.
+Therefore this is the sales book for all those (such as me) who hate the idea of the hard sell!

 If you want the right answers you have to start with the right questions